 SSIDs and their Security Levels

-Note: There are known problems with Windows Vista, Windows 7 and Windows 8 systems connecting to Enterprise WPA networks.
+Note: There are known problems with Windows 7, 8 and 10 systems connecting to Enterprise WPA networks.
 We recommend users running these versions connect to the smcwifi-open SSID.
 If a user is willing to follow detailed instructions and assume all risks to their system then please see this document.

 - Right click on your Airport icon to see access points available.